 June 2020 - Budd talked to The Washington Post about Memorial for Queer Rhyolite and the continued importance of the Stonewall Park story.
 By Diane Bernard.

 June 2020 - Selected works featured in Stone Fruit Magazine, Issue 03: Sanctuary.
 Stone Fruit is a zine on queerness and religion based in Chicago.
+Purchase here - all sale proceeds will be donated to the Brave Space Alliance building campaign.

 June 2020 - Featured on UNLV Arts Worldwide, Episode 8: Risk, discussing teaching sculptural practices during COVID-19.
 Presented by UNLV College of Fine Arts.
 Curated by Shahab Zargari.